 The Film Studies Department does not allow students to undertake a single film-related thesis that will be evaluated by faculty in both Film Studies and another department or that will be shared between departments in any way.
 Normally, students who double major should choose to embark on a thesis in Film Studies or on a separate, unrelated thesis in their other major.
 Since Film Studies does not require a senior thesis, and encourages double majors, we will in no way prevent a student from completing an entirely separate thesis in their other major.
 We contact majors in spring of their junior year for a detailed discussion regarding any aspect of their plans for a senior project.Those students wishing to make a senior thesis film, video, or virtual project must complete their introductory production course (Sight and Sound or Introduction to Digital) during their junior year.

 Guidelines for 16mm, Digital Video, and Virtual Theses:

 - All projects must be 12 minutes in length.
 Write a 12-minute screenplay.

 - Crew members must all be students enrolled at Wesleyan.
 You may not use students from other schools, alumni, or professionals to work on your film.

 - Shooting must be done within a 50-mile radius of campus.

-- All projects must be completed by the date of the Honors deadline.
-If you do not meet the Honors deadline, you may not show your project at year’s end, and it will be up to your individual instructor to decide whether or not you will receive credit.
+- All projects must be completed by the date of the Senior Thesis Deadline.
+If you do not meet the Senior Thesis Deadline, you may not show your project at year’s end, and it will be up to your individual instructor to decide whether or not you will receive credit.